Constraints on dark matter self-interaction from galactic core size: Abstract

 \section{Abstract}

-Self interaction of particulate dark matter may help thermalising the galactic center and driving core formation.
-The core radius is expectantly sensitive to the self interaction strength of dark matter.
-In this paper we study the feasibility of constraining dark matter self interaction from the distribution of the core radius in isolated haloes.
-We perform systematic $N$-body simulations of isolated galactic haloes in the mass range of $10^{10} $-$10^{15}M_{\odot}$ incorporating the impact of DM self interactions.
-Comparing the simulated profiles with observational data provides conservative upper limit on the self coupling cross-section $ \sigma/m_{\rm DM} < $ $ 9.8 $ $\ \rm cm^2 /\rm gm $ at $ 95 \% $ confidence level.
-We report significant dependence of the derived bounds on the galactic density distribution models assumed in the analysis.
+Self-interaction of particulate dark matter may help thermalising the central region of the galactic halo and driving core formation.
+The core radius is expectedly sensitive to the self-interaction strength of dark matter (DM).
+In this paper we study the feasibility of constraining dark matter self-interaction from the distribution of the core radius in isolated haloes.
+We perform systematic DM only $N$-body simulations of spherically symmetric isolated galactic haloes in the mass range of $10^{10} $-$10^{15}M_{\odot}$, incorporating the impact of isotropic DM self-interaction.
+Comparing the simulated profiles with the observational data, we provide a conservative upper limit on the self-interaction cross-section, $ \sigma/m < $ $ 9.8 $ $\ \rm cm^2 /\rm gm $ at $ 95 \% $ confidence level.
+We report significant dependence of the derived bounds on the galactic density distribution models assumed for the analysis.